We all know that communication is critical.

 Our ability to put ourselves in our client’s shoes, and to communicate in a way that shows consideration for them in everything we say is immensely important.

-Clients and potential clients are of course just hard working human beings like you and I who need help with something.
+Of course, clients and potential clients are just hard working human beings like you and I who need help with something.

 They’ll check out your website and social media to assess whether you actually seem interested in helping people, and their key concern will be whether you might be trustworthy or not.